Last updated on July 18, 2023

 Best Things to do in Southern Alberta

-This important day of June 21 would be the perfect time to visit this UNESCO World Heritage Site, but in truth, any time is a good time!
+This important day of June 21 would be the perfect time to visit the UNESCO World Heritage Site of Head-Smashed-In Buffalo Jump, but in truth, any time is a good time!
 The facility onsite preserves and interprets over 6,000 years of the fascinating Plains Buffalo culture.
 And if you visit any Wednesday from July to August, you can experience authentic First Nations culture by listening to Blackfoot drummers, singers, and dancers perform at this sacred location.

 Stroll and Shop on Antique Row (Nanton)